 - Mery Agakhanyan (Armenia): Village Life in Armenia

 - Barat Ali Batoor (Afghanistan): The Dancing Boys of Afghanistan

 - Hayk Bianjyan (Armenia): Forced Evictions: Property Violations in Armenia

 - Rena Effendi (Azerbaijan): Oil Village: Baku, Azerbaijan

 - Valeriy Kaliyev (Kazakhstan): Migrant Workers in Kazakhstan

 - Justyna Mielnikiewicz (Georgia): Old Rules, New Realities

-- Karen Mirzoyan (Armenia): Suicide in Armenia
+- Mirzoyan (Armenia): Suicide in Armenia

 - Akhtar Soomro (Pakistan): Sheedi Community in Karachi